Findagrave has recently (2014) been bought out by ancestry.com. There will be more for-profit changes to come.

 Findagrave guidelines require the newer creator to delete their site if an older one exists.
 If you want privacy for your deceased relative, quickly create the memorial page, list the bare facts and in the profile explain that this is a placeholder that the family owns and is there to protect the privacy of the deceased and the surviving family.

-Review about: Find A Grave Profile.
+Product or Service Mentioned: Find A Grave Profile.